 Pfc.
 Henry J. Deckert was posthumously awarded the Purple Heart.

 It should be mentioned that Henry's two brothers, Adam Jr. and David joined the Marines to fight the Japanese.
-David saw action in the Gilbert Islands.
-He would also marry the sister of Henry Rusch who was also a member of B Company.
+David saw action in the Gilbert Islands, and after he returned home, married the sister of Henry Rusch who was also a member of B Company.